xkilian/snmp_exporter/generator/README.md

 ./generator generate
 ```

-The generator reads in from `generator.yml` and writes to `snmp.yml`.
+The generator reads in the simplified collection instructions from `generator.yml` and writes to `snmp.yml`.
+Only the snmp.yml file is used
+by the snmp_exporter executable to collect data from the snmp enabled devices.

 Additional command are available for debugging, use the `help` command to see them.